► Latest on BMW-Toyota joint sports car project

 BMW will reputedly stick with a soft-top roadster variant and has abandoned plans to engineer a clumsy folding hard-top.
 Toyota, meanwhile, is thought set to stick to the tin-top coupe bodystyle.

 This strategy is designed to lessen any cannibalisation, as has reportedly happened with the Toyobaru - the GT86 and Subaru BRZ twins.

 It’s thought that the spy shots of a fixed-roof coupe version, spotted at BMW’s test centre – and wearing Munich plates, M4 GTS wheels and featuring a BMW interior – may in fact be the Toyota Supra.

 Spyshots of new BMW and Toyota sports car

 BMW’s Z4 replacement is an all-new sports car spun off the chassis co-developed with Toyota.
 Not only will the modular chassis underpin BMW’s Z5, but has it that Toyota’s next-gen GT86 will also use a shortened version of this platform – while the Supra would use the full-length version complete with inhouse V6.
 Again, it's all about differentiating between the products.

-The good news is that the BMW sports car, codenamed G29 and potentially wearing the Z5 badge, has been signed off and is out for testing, with the latest shots showing it tearing around the Nürburgring.
+The good news is that the BMW sports car, codenamed G29 and potentially wearing the Z5 badge, has been signed off and is out for testing, with previous shots showing it tearing around the Nürburgring.
 The spyshots also confirm that the Z4 replacement will revert to a folding soft-top, as will the next 4-series convertible.
 That should help save weight, which is naturally a key priority.

 The prototype looks compact, with minimal front overhang; the engine is likely positioned as far back as possible for optimal weight distribution.